cleesmith/chrome_extensions/README.md

 For more detailed information about working with extensions installed this way, you can refer to Chrome's official developer documentation at https://developer.chrome.com/docs/extensions/mv3/getstarted/

-Remember that these installation instructions work the same way for both extensions - they just use different folders and work on different sites.
-CapClaudeChat is for claude.ai/chat, while CaptureOpenAI handles chatgpt.com/c conversations.
+Remember that these installation instructions work the same way for all of the capture as text extensions.